Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 .. note::

-    By default, the pipette will move to 1 mm above the bottom of the target well before aspirating.
+    By default, the pipette will moves to 1 mm above the bottom of the target well before aspirating.
     You can change this by using a well position function like :py:meth:`.Well.bottom` (see :ref:`v2-location-within-wells`) every time you call ``aspirate``, or - if you want to change the default throughout your protocol - you can change the default offset with